evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 <figcaption><h4>Tesla Model Y Long Range</h4></figcaption></figur>

-## Interior & comfort
+## Interior

 There is one seat type you can select in different materials.
-The seat layout is the traditional five seats with two in front and three seats in the rear.
+In addition, the model offers a traditional five-seat layout or an optional seven-seat layout.

 ### First row seats